Anna Baltzer: Publications

 In April 2007, Baltzer wrote a piece called Whose Responsibility?.
 In this article she writes that while internationally people place blame on the Palestinian Authority for the flooding that caused five people to drown to death and left many more injured and missing, they are only part of the problem.
-She stated that per the Palestinian Center for Human Rights, the reason the cesspool collapsed was because of project delays by the Israeli Defense Forces.
+She stated that per the Palestinian Center for Human Rights, the reason the cesspool collapsed was because of project delays by the Israel Defense Forces.
 Her article also states that while Israel had said they would be withdrawing from Gaza, they have not and gives several examples as to why she thinks that Gaza is under the control of Israel and imprisoned by them.
 Additionally, in May 2007, she wrote an article titled "Dedicated and resilient women on both sides of the Green Line".
 In this article she writes about the struggles that people who live in Palestine face.
 One of the examples that she presents is that of her friend Fatima Khaldi.
 She talks about Fatima's hardships growing up with a physical handicap and without a father, and tells us how despite her incredibly difficult life she became an activist who founded Women for Life (WFL), and is empowering other women like her.
 In an article published in September 2008, Baltzer wrote an article titled "Where are the American voices"?.
 In this publication, she states that America has openly condemned illegal settlements, and yet they continue to provide Israel with 10 million dollars a day.
 She states that Israel gives money to their citizens if they live in settlements on Palestinian land, and that money comes from American tax dollars.